 All this work can pay off.
 Successful agents can build companies that generate significant revenue, and, since they own the agency, they’re in control of everything.

-It’s a good situation to be in, but all good things end eventually.
-At some point, most agency owners will decide they want to sell their agency.
+It’s a good situation to be in, but all good things must eventually come to an end.
+At some point, most insurance agency owners will decide they want to sell their agency.
 There are a few reasons why you might want to sell:

 - You want to retire.
 You don’t want to work forever – and thanks to the value of your agency, you don’t have to.
 By selling your agency, you can fund your retirement and say goodbye to the daily grind.

 - You want to cut back on your working hours.
 Maybe you’re not ready to retire yet, but you do want to take things easy.
-You might be experiencing health issues or simply want to spend more time with your family, traveling or enjoying your hobbies.
+You might be experiencing health issues or simply want more time for family, traveling or enjoying your hobbies.
 After all the work you’ve put in, you deserve a break.
 Selling your agency is one way to do this.